lqc/thinkcspy/source/strings.rst

     Dear Paris Hilton.
          Paris, I have an interesting money-making proposition for you!
-         If you deposit $10 million into my bank account I can double your money ...
+         If you deposit $10 million into my bank account, I can double your money ...

     Dear Bill Gates.
          Bill, I have an interesting money-making proposition for you!
-         If you deposit $10 million into my bank account I can double your money ...
+         If you deposit $10 million into my bank account I can, double your money ...

 As you might expect, you'll get an index error if your placeholders refer to arguments that you do not provide::